Magazine

 With religious leaders worldwideWith religious leaders worldwide

-Inside the 'Lev Tahor' Sect
+Inside the “Lev Tahor” Sect

-In Guatemala, Rabbi Garmon encountered the 'Lev Tahor' sect based in a closed compound near Guatemala City.
+During his time in Guatemala, Rabbi Garmon encountered the Lev Tahor sect, based in a closed compound near Guatemala City.
 He met with its founder and former leader, Shlomo Helbrans.
-'I had an intense conversation with him,' he reveals.
-'He was articulate and well-informed about global events.
-Seeing this, I couldn’t help but blurt out, **How can you be so extreme?**'
+“We had a very intense conversation,” he says.
+“He was articulate and well informed about world events, and at one point I couldn’t stop myself from asking how he could be so extreme.”

 With El Salvador’s President, Nayib Bukele: 'A friend of ours despite his Palestinian roots'With El Salvador’s President, Nayib Bukele: 'A friend of ours despite his Palestinian roots'